-Note that the Supplemental Nutrition Assistance Program (SNAP) is the new name for the federal Food Stamp Program, as of October 1, 2008.
+The Supplemental Nutrition Assistance Program (SNAP) is the name for what was formerly known as the federal Food Stamp Program, as of October 1, 2008.

 The SNAP benefits data represent the number of participants in the Supplemental Nutrition Assistance Program for each county, state, and the District of Columbia from 1981 to the latest available year.

 The state-level files contain the number of SNAP benefits recipients by month, and the county level files contain the number of recipients in July of each year.

 Outliers of the SNAP benefits data at the state level are smoothed on the basis of time series analysis, to remove the effects of anomalies, such as natural disasters, in which the typical relations between income and SNAP eligibility do not hold.